Social Icons

 Directed by Joe Pytka

-Here is something about movies like this that I do not get.
-You are aliens with the ability to capture the Tunes, you have won already.
-But this will not be a sports movie without any sports so instead of the aliens to just take their hostage, they decided to play games with them.
+Here’s something about movies like this that I don’t get: you’re aliens with the ability to capture the Tunes—you’ve already won!
+But of course, it wouldn’t be a sports movie without a game.
+So, instead of just taking their hostages, the aliens decide to play games with them.

-Space Jam was one of the first movies to be shot in an entire green screen, as Jordan had to work with other basketball players and actors in green suits.
-Space Jam had some very amazing soundtrack when the movie came out, songs that blasted through the radio in the 90s reaching the top of the charts.
-The soundtrack got a six-times platinum certification.
+Space Jam was one of the first movies to be shot almost entirely on a green screen.
+Jordan had to work alongside other basketball players and actors in green suits.
+The movie also featured an incredible soundtrack that dominated the radio in the 90s, with songs reaching the top of the charts.
+The soundtrack even earned a six-times platinum certification.

-In 2021, a standalone sequel was done and this time the Basketball player in focus is LeBron James.
+In 2021, a standalone sequel was made, this time featuring LeBron James as the central basketball player.

 Here Today (2021)